-The Minister for Planning and Environment will normally require an archaeological evaluation to be carried out, to be provided by the developer, for development proposals which may affect archaeological remains: this information should form part of the planning application.
+The Minister for Planning and Environment will normally require an archaeological evaluation to be carried out, to be provided by the developer, for development proposals which may affect archaeological remains: this information will be required as an integral part of the planning application.

-The nature of archaeological evaluation may vary, depending upon the archaeological sensitivity and value of the site and the extent of existing information.
+The nature of archaeological evaluation may vary, depending upon the archaeological sensitivity and importance of the site and the extent of existing information.
 Any archaeological evaluation must provide sufficent information to enable the Minister for Planning and Environment to make an informed planning decision, having regard to the value of the archaeological remains and the likely impact of the proposed development.